jhnc-oss/yocto-docs/documentation/ref-manual/structure.rst

-   you need to share the :ref:`overview-manual/concepts:Hash Equivalence` database, don't share this file and instead refer to the :doc:`/dev-manual/hashequivserver` document of the Yocto Project Development Tasks Manual to setup Hash Equivalence server.
+   you need to share the :ref:`overview-manual/concepts:Hash Equivalence` database, don't share this file and instead refer to the :doc:`/dev-manual/hashequivserver` document of the Yocto Project Development Tasks Manual to setup a Hash Equivalence server.

 .. _structure-build-conf-local.conf: